-- 12.11.3 A U20, U19, or U17 competitor with at least one time that meets or is faster than their Category's Qualification Speed Benchmark time for the Speed wall height where they achieved that time shall be awarded Youth Speed National Championship eligibility if the time was achieved since the immediately prior Speed National Championship and at: - a) a Qualification Speed Trial; or - b) a National level Speed event (e.g., the National Championship, National Team Trials, North American Cup Series, and the Collegiate National Championship); or - c) an IFSC or Pan American Council Speed event, or - d) a Speed wall approved for Youth Speed National Championship eligibility and with evidence submitted of a race time meeting the Category's Qualification Speed Benchmark time for the Speed wall height where the wall approval and evidence submission process is set forth in a Youth Speed National Championship Eligibility Policy.
+- 12.11.3 A U20, U19, or U17 competitor with at least one time that meets or is faster than their Category's Qualification Speed Benchmark time for the Speed wall height where they achieved that time shall be awarded Youth Speed National Championship eligibility if the time was achieved since the immediately prior Speed National Championship and at: - a) a Qualification Speed Trial; or - b) a National level Speed event (e.g., the National Championship, National Team Trials, North American Cup Series, and the Collegiate National Championship); or - c) an IFSC or Pan American Council Speed event, or - and for times recorded at a Qualification Speed Trial using manual timing devices, wall approved for Youth Speed National Championship eligibility is awarded if the and with evidence submitted of a race time recorded at meeting the Category's Qualification Speed Trial is within one fifth of a second (0.2 seconds) of, or faster than, the Benchmark time. - 12.11.4d) Timed for the Speed wall height where the wall approval and recorded racesevidence submission process is set forth in a Qualification Speed Trial practice round shall be considered when determining a competitor's Youth Speed National Championship eligibility.
+Note: at the discretion of the Event Organizer, the races in a practice round may not be timed Eligibility Policy.